Immersive Online MBA Residency Experience

 Interactive Residency Sessions

-Our residencies are widely considered an invaluable experience within the program.
-The two interactive sessions last Friday evening until Sunday afternoon and are filled with leadership development, team-building, and networking opportunities to augment your online learning experience.
-These residencies are an important part of the McColl School experience and enhance the benefits of the program’s cohort model and team-based learning approach.
-Download a sample agenda and schedule here.
+Our residency is widely considered an invaluable experience within the program.
+The interactive session lasts Friday evening until Sunday afternoon and is filled with leadership development, team-building, and networking opportunities to augment your online learning experience.
+The residency is an important part of the McColl School experience and enhance the benefits of the program’s cohort model and team-based learning approach.
 Read some thoughts about the residencies below from online MBA students: